filakhtov/gentoo-use-docs/media-video/mpv.md

 It is recommended to enable this flag if there is a need to play Matroska files.

-### zsh-completion
+### zimg
-Does not make sense without the `cli` flag being enabled.
-Pass the `--enable-zsh-comp` option to the waf build script.
-Install `zsh` completion scripts that provides an interactive auto-completion and offers suggestions for `mpv` command line options and arguments.
+Pass the `--enable-zimg` option to the waf build script.
+Use the `libzimg` library to enable support for high-quality software based image scaling.

-This flag should only be enabled if the target system runs Z shell.
+This flag should only be enable if a target platform has no hardware accelerate image scaling capabilities.